verge-io/docs/docs/implementation-guide/network-design.md

 ### Management Networks

-VergeIO systems can utilize two additional Management Networks for hardware management and scale-out operations.
+VeregOS systems can utilize two additional Management Networks for hardware management and scale-out operations.
 Both networks can share port functionality with an external network port if the hardware supports it.

 #### Requirements